 Rent a rustic cabin for the night.
 But be sure to bring your own bedding (sheets, blankets, pillows are not provided).
 Though a fresh-smelling pit toilet is nearby, cabins do not have en suite bathrooms.
 But they do have electricity, heat and air-conditioning.
 And fantastic settings right on the water.

 You’ll want to stay right here if you plan to take a moonlit Pontoon Boat tour or join other evening programs in the park.
-Cabins sleep 4 (full bed and two twin bunks). $55 offseason, $60 per night in season.
+Cabins sleep 4 (full bed and two twin bunks). $55 offseason, $75 per night weekends in high season.

 STAY: Upscale Chain Hotels